-Thank you for checking out the District of Columbia’s web page dedicated to the belief that the nation’s capital should be the safest place possible for children to live.
+Thank you for checking out the District’s web page dedicated to the belief that the nation’s capital should be the safest place possible for children to live.
 While there are many dangers that can confront us every day, one that is entirely preventable is exposure to lead.

 Why Test Your Child for Lead?